- A2 Essential: Learn the three types of stem changes: e→ie, o→ue, and e→i

 - e→i (like pedir - "to ask for")

-🤔 Why Spanish Has Stem Changes (And English Doesn't)
+Why Spanish Has Stem Changes

 English verbs stay the same in their stem: "I want, you want, he wants" - the "want" part never changes.
 Spanish developed differently, creating internal vowel changes for emphasis and clarity.

-🎯 The Boot Pattern (Present Tense):
+The Boot Pattern (Present Tense)

 In the present tense, the stem change happens in yo, tú, él, ellos but NOT in nosotros, vosotros.
 When you draw a line around the changing forms in a conjugation table, it looks like a boot! 👢